carlosedubarreto/vibe_win_install/README.md

 Here are some scripts made to make the instalation of Vibe on windows easier.

 The Vibe site is:
 https://github.com/mkocabas/VIBE

-To install VIBE on windows using this scrip, you must:
+To install VIBE on windows using this script, you must:

 `install miniconda:`
 https://docs.conda.io/en/latest/miniconda.html

 `install VC2017 redist`
 https://support.microsoft.com/pt-br/help/2977003/the-latest-supported-visual-c-downloads

 Download and add to system path (only the bin directory)

 `FFMPEG`
 https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-essentials.zip